 John R. MacArthur, President and Publisher of Harper's Magazine.
 Mr. MacArthur is the inspiration behind the Death Penalty Information Center.
 He has written on a wide variety of social justice issues.

-Michael Millman, Executive Director of the California Appellate Project.
-Mr. Millman oversees the efforts to assist private lawyers representing the more than 700 people on California's death row.
-He serves as President of the Board of the Death Penalty Information Center.
+[Michael Millman, DPIC is saddened to share the news of the recent death of our Board President, Michael Millman.
+We are deeply grateful for his many years of service and leadership, and for his commitment to justice.
+Michael had been Executive Director of the California Appellate Project, where he oversaw efforts to assist private lawyers representing the more than 700 people on California's death row.
+He served as President of the Board of the Death Penalty Information Center.]

 Diann Rust-Tierney, Executive Director of the National Coalition to Abolish the Death Penalty.
 Ms. Rust-Tierney is a nationally recognized spokeswoman on capital punishment and has led a number of legislative efforts to reform the nation's capital punishment laws.